Code-Institute-Submissions/milestone-project-one-8/README.md

 # Project - Cygnet Lawn and Maintenance

-This project is a commercial page designed for my brother who is starting a new lawn mowing and garden maintenance business, it can be found [here](https://lesreddy.github.io/milestone-project-one/)
+This project is a commercial page designed for my brother who is starting a new lawn mowing and garden maintenance business A demo can be found [here.](https://lesreddy.github.io/milestone-project-one/)

 His brief was to create a page which provided a relevant online presence and which would persuade the visitor to make contact and get a quote.
 He also wanted this achieved in a simple and clear way as his market demographic is older and less tech savvy than younger generations in general.